syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 ## Add Format String

-SfNumericTextBox provides option to format the display text in currency format.
+SfNumericUpDown provides option to format the display text in currency format.

 It has three types,